zoe-lang/zoe/compiler/compiler/ast-specification.md

 # Specifications of the AST outputed by Zoe

 Zoe parses a file into a simplified AST that can be represented into an unambiguous tree.
 The type in the source code representing the AST is `Node`.
+The parser will try to emit a valid tree, but the typechecker does further check that everything makes sense.

 The goal of this document is to detail what are all the forms that the ast can take, using its representation.

+This mostly "in-memory" representation is a middle step before a last transformation pass that converts all operations to an SSA form more apt to be later compiled by LLVM, once typechecking validated that everything made sense.

+Any node can potentially be in an error state, in which case it must not be processed by the type checker.

+Once validated, the produced trees can be interpreted and run at compile time, provided there is no syscall done (except through compiler intrinsics), no external function called and no unsafe pointer shenanigans.

 # Types